stereoplegic/structor/docs/designing-ui.md

 Structor's workspace lets us combine any amount of models on the page.
 It is suggested to use several ways to combine and modify a page model.
-First of all, we have to select a component on the page - this selection should serve as a starting point of any combination.
+First of all, we have to select a component on the page - this selection should serve as a starting point of a combination.

 ##### How to select a component